Kadhal Oviyam: Plot

 Sakthi sings his last song, during the end of the song Ponni wakes up from her seat and walks towards Sakthi in the function.
 From her salangi sound, Sakthi finds out that she is Ponni.
 Heavy rain breaks down and all the people run away.
 But Sakthi continues to sing for which Ponni dance in rain.
 Ponni knowingly hits pillars of the temples while dancing and dies.
 After seeing her die, Sakthi touches the Salangai of Ponni, praises it and dies at her feet.

 Production

 Newcomer Sunil Kirpalani was chosen to portray the lead role, and Kadhal Oviyam was the only film he ever acted in at the time, barring a brief appearance in Meendum Oru Kaathal Kathai (1985).
 Bharathiraja's assistant Manohar spotted Kirpalani at a book store at Egmore.
-He was rechristened after his favorite therukoothu performer Kannappa Thambiran, which Bharathiraja shortened to Kannan.
+He was rechristened after his favourite therukoothu performer Kannappa Thambiran, which Bharathiraja shortened to Kannan.
 The dialogues were written by Manivannan.
 The Bharatanatyam dance sequence involving Radha was shot at Thanjavur temple.